IBM/terratorch/docs/guide/data.md

   Opt for this class if your data comes in the form of large GeoTiff files from which you need to sample during training. `GeoDataset` automatically aligns your input data with corresponding labels and supports a range of geo-aware sampling techniques.

-In addition to these specialized TorchGeo datasets, TerraTorch offers generic datasets and data modules designed to work with directory-based data structures, similar to those used in MMLab libraries.
+In addition to these specialized TorchGeo datasets, TerraTorch offers **generic datasets and data modules** designed to work with directory-based data structures, similar to those used in MMLab libraries.
 These generic tools simplify data loading when your data is organized in conventional file directories:
 - The Generic Pixel-wise Dataset is ideal for tasks where each pixel represents a sample (e.g., segmentation or dense prediction problems).
 - The Generic Scalar Label Dataset is best suited for classification tasks where each sample is associated with a single label.
+- The Generic Multimodal Dataset can handle multimodal data for classification, segmentation, and regression tasks.

 TerraTorch also provides corresponding generic data modules that bundle the dataset with training, validation, and testing splits, integrating seamlessly with PyTorch Lightning.
 This arrangement makes it easy to manage data loading, batching, and preprocessing with minimal configuration.